 As the most popular cosmetic surgery performed in the U.S., liposuction has long been used to remove unwanted fat deposits from the body – specifically areas that are resistant to fat loss despite diet and exercise.
 In the past, liposuction carried high risks, such as blood loss and complications of anesthesia.
 Tumescent liposuction, however, has transformed the way we remove fat from the body, dramatically lowering the risk of bleeding and eliminating the need for anesthesia and sedation.

-We offer tumescent liposuction in Largo to patients who desire a safer, less painful, and more effective procedure than is available with traditional liposuction.
+At Golden Glow Medical Spa, we offer tumescent liposuction in Largo to patients who desire a safer, less painful, and more effective procedure than is available with traditional liposuction.
 It is indicated for fat removal in nearly any part of the body, including popular areas like the stomach, hips and thighs, as well as smaller areas like the face, neck, knees and ankles.

 Largo tumescent liposuction is performed on an outpatient basis, meaning patients can return home the same day as the procedure.
 We start by diluting anesthetic and epinephrine into a solution and injecting it in large volumes beneath the skin.
 The solution fills the fatty deposits beneath the skin, causing them to swell and become firm (tumescent).
 It also numbs the treatment area and causes local blood vessels to constrict, eliminating the need for anesthesia and minimizing bleeding during the procedure.